Galmoss/GalBox/README.md

 # GalBox

 The GalBox application is an application for storing your files on the web.
-You can access your folder containing your files from anywhere.
+<br>You can access your folder containing your files from anywhere.
-You can view/download/delete the files.
+<br>You can view/download/delete the files.

 ### Installation ###
 - Open the Command Prompt, navigate to the folder and type: